bsuvorov/ios_bug_demos/README.md

 Apple HID states: "iOS automatically makes various layout changes when the size classes of a display environment change.
 For example, when the vertical size class changes from compact to regular, navigation bars and toolbars automatically become taller."

 It is true that navigation bars and toolbars do change height. they become taller in regular vertical size and shorter in compact size.
-However, once you add a second window with UINavigationViewController in there this rule breaks as seen in this demo.
+However, once you add a second window with UINavigationViewController in there this rule breaks for navigation bar as seen in this demo.
 Note that one navigation bar does change its height, while another one stays as is.
+Toolbar height change works correctly, that's why it is missing from the demo.

 ![Video iOS8 behavior](iOS8_navigation_bar_height_bug/iOSNavigationBarHeightBug.gif)